 |---|---|---|

-| Asset Distribution | Assets are distributed according to one’s wishes as specified in the will. | Assets are distributed according to the rules of intestacy, which may not reflect one’s wishes. |
+| Asset Distribution | Assets are distributed according to your specific wishes as set out in the will. | Assets are distributed according to the rigid intestacy formula — your spouse receives the first £322,000 and personal chattels, with the remainder split between your spouse and children. |

-| Guardianship for Minor Children | One can appoint a guardian for minor children in the will. | The court decides on guardianship based on the best interests of the child. |
+| Guardianship for Minor Children | You can appoint a trusted guardian for your minor children. | The family court decides guardianship based on the best interests of the child — this may not be the person you would have chosen. |

 Wills for Married Couples: A Unique Perspective